LaurePiechaczyk/project5-coffee-shop/README.md

 The next section is about the coffees presented as coming from responsible farmers, and then the countries of origin of the coffees on sale.

 <h3 align="center"><img src="static/images/readme/responsible_farmers.png"></h3>

+The footer is only present on the home page to keep the user focused on the products.
+However, in order for users to quickly find product information and store contact information, links are present in the navbar to go directly to the footer to view the information.
+The footer contains information about the store, such as its phone number, address and email address and a link to the facebook page of the shop.

 - ### Shop